NynaSunner/NynaSunner.github.io/about.md

 ---
 {% include img.html image="/assets/img/laptop-gin.webp" class="pic l-float center" style="width:40%;max-width:20em;" alt="Gintoki from Gintama sitting with a laptop, propping his head" caption="He's just like me frfr" %}

 Heya!
 You can call me Nyna!
-I go by [they/them](https://en.pronouns.page/they%26they/them/themself) pronouns ([él/ella](https://pronombr.es/%C3%A9l%26ella) in spanish).

 I'm a lazy ass junior web developer who lives in Spain.
 I've studied JS, PHP, CSS, and SQL, but so far my only work experience has been making website layouts so I don't have many programming skills.
 I prefer front-end dev and coding as vanilla as possible.